Causes and Diagnoses

 Causes and Diagnoses of Acoustic Neuroma

-The cause of an acoustic neuroma depends on the type of neuroma.
+The cause of an acoustic neuroma, also called a vestibular schwannoma, depends on its type.

 • Unilateral acoustic neuromas may be caused by:

-• Continual exposure to loud noise, such as music or machinery
+• Environmental factors like continual exposure to loud noise, such as music or machinery

 • Radiation to the neck or face as a child

-• Bilateral acoustic neuromas are almost always caused by the genetic condition neurofibromatosis-2 (NF2).
+• Bilateral acoustic neuromas are almost always caused by neurofibromatosis-2 (NF2), a genetic condition.

 Tests